-There is nothing wrong with any of these belts.
+There is nothing wrong with any of the belts listed here.
 In terms of their designed function, all of these belts will serve you well.
 If you want an Inzer because it’s an Inzer, then by all means you should order one; well worth the money.
 If you need to spend a little less cash or you need it right away, check out General Leathercraft.
 For the classic look of an old school leather belt, try the Ohio.
 I don’t think you can go wrong with any of these options.

 A Note About Customer Service

-Customer service is always important, but I think that when you order a custom product like a lifting belt it can be even more important.
-I attempted to contact all of the above mentioned companies that I have not previously had any reason to contact, and here is what I learned about the level of customer service in the custom belt world.
+Customer service is always important, but when you are ordering a custom product like a power belt I think that it is even more important.
+I attempted to contact each of the above companies if I had not already done business with them before in an effort to get a feel for their customer service.
+Here is what I think of the customer service in the belt market.

-Despite plenty of online feedback to the contrary, Inzer support is good.
+Despite plenty of feedback to the contrary, Inzer support is good.
 You won’t get immediate responses to emails, but when you do hear back it will be a helpful and thorough response.
-Sure, it’s nice to get same-day responses from companies, but that just isn’t how Inzer does things, and if you know this going in, you’ll be fine.
-Having said that, Inzer will not provide a tracking number when your belt ships.
-Like I said before, your belts arrival will literally be a surprise.
+Sure, it’s nice to get same-day responses from companies, but that just isn’t how Inzer does things, and if you know this going in, you’ll be less annoyed.
+Having said that, Inzer will not provide a tracking number when your belt finally ships.
+Like I said before, it will literally be a surprise.

 Bob’s Belts and Best Belts both completely failed to respond to emails.
-They weren’t slow, they just never responded at all (nearly a month later this is still true; no response.)
-Considering the high prices and long lead times from these two dealers, by adding in no customer service I have no reason to recommend them over Inzer, Pioneer, Rogue, or Titan… so I don’t.
+They weren’t slow, they just never responded at all (even years later btw, this is still true; zero response ever.)
+Considering the high prices and long lead times from these two belt-makers, by adding in no customer service I have no reason to recommend them over Inzer, Pioneer, or Vulcan… so I don’t.

 Hope this has helped.
 Happy training.